 Unlike iOS, Android gives its users a lot more flexibility and customization in every device.
 One of the best methods to take advantage of this customizability is by rooting the Android device and installing custom ROM that has a lot more features than its stock firmware.
-Today, we are going to show you how to root the popular Samsung Galaxy J7 to further customize it to your own taste.
+Today, we will show you how to root the popular Samsung Galaxy J7 to further customize it to your taste.

 Samsung Galaxy J7 Specs